jordanjms1/amplify-vite-react-template/README.md

 - **Authentication**: Setup with Amazon Cognito for secure user authentication.
 - **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
 - **Database**: Real-time database powered by Amazon DynamoDB.
+- **Todo Management**: Create and delete todos with an intuitive right-click interface.

+## Usage

+To delete a todo item:
+1. Locate the todo item you wish to delete in the list.
+2. Right-click on the todo item.
+3. The item will be immediately deleted from the list and the database.

 ## Deploying to AWS